apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 Identity provider metadata, certificates and keys can also be defined on a per-service basis to override the global defaults.
-Metadata documents that would be applicable to a service definition need to adjust the `appliesTo` column in the metadata document to carry the service definition's name and numeric identifier using the `[service-name]-[service-identifier]` format.
+Metadata documents that would be applicable to a service definition need to adjust the `appliesTo` column in the metadata document to carry the service definition's name and numeric identifier using the `[service-name]-[service-numeric-identifier]` format.

 ## CouchDb